james-evolution/trampoline-world/README.md

 Built for someone very dear to my heart.

-A full-stack persistent web application that doubles as both a standalone desktop application and a mobile application.
+A full-stack persistent web application that doubles as both a desktop and mobile application.
-<br>Compatible with both iOS and Android, this is effectively a CRM intended for tracking trampoline orders.
+<br>Compatible with macOS, Windows, iOS, and Android.
+This application is effectively a CRM intended for tracking trampoline orders.

 ## Running the application locally